jifazhang/UAV-optimization/README.md

 # UAV trajecory optimization
-UAV trajectory optimization via SCA in wireless communication
+UAV trajectory optimization via SCA in wireless communication, one ground user and one UAV.

 Prerequisites